 - 1995's Braveheart featured the occupying English attempting to rape Murron in her town.
 Later in the movie, Wallace's army of Scots attack and sack the city of York.
 The head of the city's lord is sent back to London.
 The audience is left to draw their own conclusions as to how the Scots treated the other townsfolk of York.

 - In the 1999 movie The Messenger: The Story of Joan of Arc, Joan's sister is murdered and raped (in that grisly order) by the (from the POV of the story) villainous English knight.
 Presumably when the French knights invaded a town they were under better discipline (although they could have hardly been under worse!)

 - There's no record, by the bye, of that having happened — and when you're giving the English in the Hundred Years War a Historical Villain Upgrade, you're really laying it on thick.

-- One of Joan's bodyguards, Gilles de Rais (played by Vince Cassell in this film) was later executed as a serial killer and rapist of children, though apparently none of these crimes were (apparently) perpetrated until years after the events of the movie (there are also those who've argued he was innocent, though historians disagree).
+- One of Joan's bodyguards, Gilles de Rais (played by Vince Cassell in this film) was later executed as a serial killer and rapist of children, though apparently none of these crimes were perpetrated until years after the events of the movie (there are also those who've argued he was innocent, though historians disagree).

 - Captain Jack Sparrow embraces every stereotype of a pirate... yet somehow, we know that because he's a "good" character the women he comes across are pretty well safe.
 Note the careful wording of his criminal intentions in The Curse of the Black Pearl.

 - Even the antivillainous Barbossa abides by this... up to a point.
 When Elizabeth rejects his No, Mr. Bond, I Expect You to Dine proposal in the first film, he says that the alternative is to dine with the crew and without the dress he was offering her.

 - Barbossa seems to have a curious reverence for women (and for what he's pleased to term "heathen gods"); observe his behavior with Tia Dalma in the later movies.
 Doesn't seem to stop his men from harassing servants and maids when they raid Port Royal, though.